 When the going gets tough...smile?

-For those that watched Eliud Kipchoge break the 2 hours in the Ineos 159 on the weekend, would have noticed an occasional smile across his face.
-Was he just enjoying himself tearing around 42.2kms at 2:50min/km pace?
-No, Kipchoge’s smiles were a deliberate tactic to relax and work through the escalating pain, and there is research to support it.
+For those that have ever watched the legendary marathoner Eliud Kipchoge race, you would have noticed an occasional smile across his face.
+Is he just enjoying himself tearing around 42.2kms at 2:50min/km pace?
+No, Kipchoge’s smiles are a deliberate tactic to relax and work through the escalating pain, & there is research to support it.🤓

-A 2017 study from Noel Brick had 24 runners complete a series of four six-minute runs and measured their running economy and perceived effort.
-During the runs, the volunteers were instructed to smile, frown, relax their hands and upper body or just think their usual thoughts.
+🔑A 2017 study by Noel Brick had 24 runners complete a series of four 6 min runs & measured their running economy & perceived effort.
+During the runs, the volunteers were instructed to either smile, frown, relax their hands & upper body or just think their usual thoughts.

-The results showed a surprising 2.8% improvement in running economy when smiling versus frowning.
-What makes this improvement even more significant, is this amount of change is often seen after months of undertaking plyometrics or heavy weight training.
+🔑The results showed a surprising 2.8% improvement in running economy when smiling versus frowning.
+What makes this improvement even more significant, is this amount of change is often seen after months of undertaking plyometrics or weight training!

-To put this improvement in terms of times, if you run a 10K in 60 minutes, you can shave over a minute off your race time, and if you’re covering 5km in under 25 minutes, smiling can cut 30 seconds off our time.
+What this equates to in terms of time: a 2.8% improvement in running economy equates to shaving 1.4% of your race time.
+So if you run a 10K in 60 minutes, you can shave 50secs off your race time, & if you’re covering 5km in 25 minutes, smiling can cut 20 secs off your time!